-Hi Chad, welcome to Full Sync Gaming.
+Hi Chad Jenkins, welcome to Full Sync Gaming.
 Let us begin with a small introduction; tell our readers a little bit about yourself.

 Hello!
 My name is Chad Jenkins, and I’m an Indie game developer.
 I like playing all kinds of games, reading books, drawing, and programming crazy experiments in my spare time.
 I also enjoy helping out other developers whenever I can.